insightfinder/InsightAgent/cgroup/README.md

 ```
 ./deployInsightAgent.sh
 ```
--To validate deployment, select to enter either a password or key.
-For a key, enter the file path for the identity file.
+To validate deployment, select to enter either a password or key.
+For a key, enter the identity file's path name.
 For example: /home/insight/.ssh/id_rsa

 ##### To undo agent deployment on multiple hosts